 “Imagine a society where hundreds of thousands, even eventually millions of people, have had that life changing experience of seeing Earth by traveling to space,” she added.

 How much does it cost to experience the beauty of the Earth in a Space Perspective capsule?

-“The full price is $125,000 a seat, and we’re asking for people put down a deposit now, which is also refundable,” says Jane.
+“The full price is $125,000 a seat, and we’re asking for people to put down a deposit now, which is also refundable,” Poynter says.

 “We are very excited about being able to take people up starting in 2024.
 We’ve got a couple of years between now and taking people to space, and so we are developing really fun events that we’re going to be inviting people to make this an enduring experience that results in the once-in-a-lifetime experience of space travel.”